tibru/tibru/README.md

 	>>> it
 	[20 20]

-It would be nice to see the named expression by name.
+It would be nice to see the named expressions by name.
 We can do that with:

 	>>> :names on
 	>>> it